tristanguigue/password-extraction/README.md

 ]

 words_after_password = [
-    # words found at distand d = 1 from the password
+    # words found at distance d = 1 from the password
     {
         '_eol_': 1,
         'wifi': 0.4,